TamTH-Dev/TamTH-Dev/README.md

 - 🌱 I’m currently learning everything 🤣
 - 🥅 Current goals is creating more Open Source projects for community and apply for a good job
-- 🐧 I am very interested in ricing linux, all of my linux ricing availables at **[my dotfiles](https://github.com/TamTH-Dev/dotfiles)**
+- 🐧 I am very interested in ricing linux, all of my linux ricing is available at **[my dotfiles](https://github.com/TamTH-Dev/dotfiles)**
 - 🏁 I also love to sing and play sports

 ### 🚀 Connect with me